Chinese Streaming Platforms: Live Video Streaming and Hosting [2024 Update]

 Content delivery network (CDN) servers in Hong Kong are outside what we consider Mainland China for streaming purposes.
 This means content delivered from Chinese video platforms with Hong Kong servers still has to go through the Great Firewall of China.

-While using servers in Hong Kong certainly has a proximity advantage, leading to lower latency, you may run into the very problem you’re trying to solve in the first place—finding a China live streaming platform with dependable performance.
+While using servers in Hong Kong certainly has a proximity advantage, leading to lower latency, you may run into the very problem you’re trying to solve in the first place—finding a Chinese live streaming app with dependable performance.
 Additionally, there’s still a chance your live stream in China may be blocked for things out of your control.
 For example, your live stream on a specific CDN edge server can be blocked because of another broadcast on the same server.

 That’s why you want to find a China live streaming platform, like Dacast.
 Dacast includes servers and infrastructure within Mainland China, not just Hong Kong.